markdp101/ML-Assignment-1/README.md

                The graphs will be outputted to JPEG images.
                Additionally, the program also saves each trained model to a pickle file for later use if needed preventing the need to retrain models which is computationally expensive.
     WARNING: RUN TIME WILL BE EXTREMELY LONG AS THE GRID SEARCH CONSISTS OF 80 DIFFERENT COMBINATIONS OF HYPERPARAMETERS USED TO TRAIN A MODEL.

+Additional Notes: training.py encapsulates all the functions involved in training a neural network and feedforwardneuralnetmodel.py contains the feed-forward neural network class with its appropriate constructor and forward pass function defined.